ElzatElham/CTLV-DAOD/Readme.md

 This dataset is provided for research and educational purposes only.
 Please refer to the accompanying license for more information on usage rights and restrictions.

-Thank you for your interest in our lumbar vertebrae CT image dataset!
+Thank you for your interest in CTLV-DAOD dataset!